By Toni Venditti

 As a child Norah became an accomplished musician, earning a grade 5 in piano at the Royal Conservatory of Music in Canada.
 She went on to learn the flute in the high school band and switched to drums in her senior year.
-She loved music, but had no interest in performing but it lead to an interest in audio engineering, as she found this was a way she could stay involved with music without being a performer.
+She loved music but had no interest in performing, but it led to an interest in audio engineering, as she found this was a way she could stay involved with music without being a performer.

 Her introduction to the behind the scenes positions began when her older brother started volunteering at a local community television station.
 Before long she also became a volunteer beginning with the operation of studio cameras, then moving into sound recording for ENG shoots.